puppetlabs-toy-chest/pdk-planning/README.md

 ## Project Goals

-- Grow the Puppet community by making it easier for users to develop, test and share high-quality Puppet modules and other relevant content
+- Grow the Puppet community by making it easier for users to develop, test, and share high-quality Puppet modules and other relevant content
 - Provide a prescriptive path for writing and testing Puppet code
-- Offer a single, coherent and beautiful user interface to the best Puppet development tools
+- Offer a single, coherent, and beautiful user interface to the best Puppet development tools
 - Enable anyone to have a robust and native Puppet development environment as quickly and easily as possible

 ## Roadmap